King Arthur's family: Common medieval literature

 Geoffrey of Monmouth carried over relatively few members of Arthur's family in the Welsh materials.
-Arthur's grandfather, Anlawd Wledic, and his maternal uncles, aunts, and cousins do not appear there, nor do his paternal relatives or any of his sons.
+Arthur's grandfather Anlawd Wledic is turned into King Constans, but Arthur's maternal uncles, aunts, and cousins do not appear there, nor do his paternal relatives or any of his sons.
 Only the core family seems to have made the transition in Geoffrey's influential version: Arthur's wife Gwenhwyfar (who became Guinevere), his father Uthyr (Uther), his mother Eigyr (Igerna), and his nephew Gwalchmei (Gawain).
 Uther was given a new family, including two brothers and their father.
 Gwalchmei's mother, Gwyar, instead became Anna, who was married to Loth, while Modredus (Mordred) became her second son (he was not her son under Welsh tradition, bearing the name Medraut).
 As many writers based their stories on Geoffrey's work, it was his version that remained popular, rather than traditional Welsh family trees.